neurocom/street-fighter/README.md

   * Receive user commands from the user interaction quantum and update trip accordingly
   * Receive messages from travel notifications and email receivers and update trip accordingly
 * Analytics Capture
-  * Collect analytics data from user interaction, email receiver and travel update receiver quantums and store them for analysis
+  * Collect analytics data from user interaction, email receiver and travel update receiver quanta and store them for analysis
-  * Anonymize data for use with analytics consumers ???and provide them through a dedicated API???
-HOW?
+  * Anonymize data for use with analytics consumers
   * Prepare yearly reports and push them to end users through the user interaction quantum
-* (SHOULD WE SEPARATE ANALYTICS COLLECTION FROM YEARLY REPORTS?
-THEY DO SEPARATE JOBS - ALSO DO WE NEED A SE) => Activity Summarizer

 [Back to Contents](#contents)